botiqueme/dev-docs/UI-specifications/PropertyKB.md

 > Note: the arrow on the right retrieves the last saved value.

+### Standard media

-- standard media: the label and description are given by us and it's unchangeable, the value can is changeable
+The label and description are given by us and it's unchangeable, the value can is changeable

 ![standard media](./images/standard%20media.png)